gaspare-mascolino/knowledge/pages/music.md

 !!!
 Note
     In harmonization it is better to use at least a 3th minor under.
 Offen if a 13th, 11th, 9th and the 7th is on the sing part it used to use an inversion with the root note not always at the bottom.

+*Harmonization in 4 parts*

+In standard harmony not all the notes of the melody are simple notes of the chord, so it is necessary distinguish:

+- chord notes (C)
+- chord off-notes (NC)

+Rules for harmonize:

+- I. Start to harmonize the notes of the chord first from the chord of the melody keeping the disposition as close as possible.
+- II. harmonizing the note always with the notes of the chords. **The NC replaced the note of the chords suddenly below**.

+**Principles of harmonization**

+1. Whatever note of whatever chord coul be use in whatever position, frequency and rhythm in the medesim chord -> Chord / Arpeggio
+2. From the sing part is better to keep a distance of a II Major.
+3. Jump of 4th and 5th, but also 6th and 8th are intersting on the attack of the sing part

+**Chromatic transition**
+It is possible use melodically, whatever notes which far cromatically to a structerd note of the chord.
+Those note will be always of short duration (1/8 or less).

+**Close note of the scale**
+Whatever notes on top of one structured note of the chord.
+Those note will be always of short duration (1/8 or less).

+The most important thins to comprend this technique is to know the rapport between scale and chord.
+Use whatever note which belongs to the key reference to approach to a structured note. **Pay attention to the use the 11th on the Major chord, it could be a violation**.
 ## **Music notation**

 **Music notation** or **musical notation** is any system used to visually represent aurally perceived music played with instruments or sung by the human voice through the use of written, printed, or otherwise-produced symbols, including notation for durations of absence of sound such as rests.